huridocs/uwazi-documentation/admin-docs/working-with-entities-in-your-collection.md

 ## How to Add New Entities

-> Entity:  Something that has properties, is filterable, and can have connections.
+> **Entity**:  Something that has properties, is filterable, and can have connections.
 Some examples of entities may include a court, a case, a specific person or event.
 Before you can create a new entity, make sure you have already created a corresponding template!

 To create a new entity: